oegea/adp/README.md

 ### UPDATE CLIENT

 The UPDATE CLIENT is an application that connects to the UPDATE AUTHORITY to check if new version is available, and download it if needed.
+Depending on how the UPDATE CLIENT has been engineered, it MAY handle more than one different application

 ### APPLICATION SERVICE